IAF closely monitoring situation along LAC in Arunachal Pradesh | Law-Order

 The face-off took place amid the over 30-month border standoff between the two sides in eastern Ladakh.

+It is learnt that Chief of Air Staff V R Chaudhari reviewed the IAF's operational readiness following the December 9 incident.

-Defence Minister Rajnath Singh said in Parliament on Tuesday that the Indian troops bravely thwarted the attempt by Chinese PLA from ''unilaterally'' changing the status in Yangtse area of the Tawang sector and there were no fatalities or serious casualties to the Indian troops in the scuffle. ''On December 9, PLA troops tried to transgress the LAC in the Yangtse area of Tawang Sector and unilaterally change the status quo.
+Defence Minister Rajnath Singh said in Parliament on Tuesday that the Indian troops bravely thwarted the attempt by Chinese PLA to ''unilaterally'' change the status in the Yangtse area of the Tawang sector and there were no fatalities or serious casualties to the Indian troops in the scuffle. ''On December 9, PLA troops tried to transgress the LAC in the Yangtse area of Tawang sector and unilaterally change the status quo.
 The Chinese attempt was contested by our troops in a firm and resolute manner,'' Singh said.

 It was the first major clash between the India and Chinese armies since August 2020 near Rinchen La in eastern Ladakh.